pczarnik/mnists/README.md

 MNISTs provides an easy way to use MNIST and other MNIST-like datasets (e.g. FashionMNIST, KMNIST) in your numpy code.

-MNISTs replicates what torchvision.datasets.mnist provides, but without all the dependencies - the only dependency is numpy.
+MNISTs replicates the functionality of `torchvision.datasets.mnist` without the need to download dozens of dependencies.
+MNISTs has only one dependency - `numpy`.

 ## Usage

-Each dataset contains train/test images and labels in a numpy array of shape `(n_samples, img_height, img_width)`.
+Each dataset stores train/test images as numpy arrays of shape `(n_samples, img_height, img_width)` and train/test labels as numpy arrays of shape `(n_samples,)`.

 MNIST example:
 ```python